 |A member who wants to protect their retirement savings and may therefore desire security rather than growth.|

 Growth and defensive investment strategies are primarily made up of the four asset classes shown in the table below:

 (Generally higher return with higher risk)

 |May earn the highest return over time but are more likely to fluctuate in the short term.
 Shares are a growth asset but are considered a high-risk investment.|

 |Property||Usually in the form of unlisted property funds, listed property trusts, industrial, commercial or retail real estate.
 Potentially earn more than fixed interest and cash, although less than shares, as values tend to fluctuate more over time.|

 |Tends to provide better returns than cash over the long term, but lower returns than property or shares.|

 |Cash||Generally, a stable investment that provides steady returns.
 Returns tend to be lowest of all asset classes over time.|

-Before choosing an investment option, it’s important to consider your tolerance to fluctuations, known as investment risk.
+Before choosing an investment option, it’s important to consider your tolerance to fluctuations, known as volatility or investment risk.
 How long you plan to invest your super and your comfort with short-term market fluctuations can help determine what kind of investment strategy and options may suit you.